 It is possible that a financial intermediary may not spread risk.
 They may channel depositor’s funds to schemes that earn them (intermediaries) more profits.
-Or, due to poor management, they may invest money in schemes, which may not be so attractive now.
+Or, due to poor management, they may invest money in schemes that may not be so attractive now.

-Such issue (or issues) with the intermediaries, however, are avoidable.
-Moreover, after the 2008 crisis, financial intermediaries are facing increased regulations to ensure that they don’t overreach their limits.
+Such issues with the intermediaries, however, are avoidable.
+Moreover, after the 2008 crisis (a black swan event), financial intermediaries faced increased regulations to ensure they didn’t overreach their limits.

-Reading the above points, it is clear that financial intermediaries play a very important role in the economic development of the country.
-They play even bigger role in the developing countries, including helping the government to eliminate poverty and implement other social programs.
+Reading the above points, it is clear that financial intermediaries play a very important role in the country’s economic development.
+They play an even bigger role in developing countries, including helping the government eliminate poverty and implement other social programs.

 However, given the complexity of the financial system and the importance of intermediaries in affecting the lives of the public, they are heavily regulated.
 Several past financial crises, like the sub-prime crisis, have shown that loose or uneven regulations could put the economy at risk.

-Financial Intermediaries play various role and some of them are listed below:
+Financial Intermediaries play various roles, and some of them are listed below:

 a) Mobilizes savings into investments.

-b) Provides storage facilities such as locker for cash and precious metals.
+b) Provides storage facilities such as a locker for cash and precious metals.

-d) Assist investors to grow their money by investing and maximizing their returns.
+d) Assist investors in growing their money by investing and maximizing their returns.

 a) Lowering the risk.